What Is a Fade In Golf? (& How To Hit One)

 What is the easiest club to fade?

 The general rule is the longer the club, the easier it is to shape the ball.
-If you look at some of your past rounds, I’m sure it’ll be pretty easy to spot.
+If you look at some of your past rounds, I’m sure it’ll be pretty easy to spot in your game too.

-For example, that’s why so many golfers hit a huge fade (aka slice) with their driver but not with a wedge or iron.
-Longer clubs have less loft, which means the ball can go right or left to a much larger degree.
+This is why so many golfers hit a huge fade (aka slice) with their driver but not with a wedge or iron.
+Longer clubs have less loft, which means the ball can go right or left to a much larger degree as more spin is created at faster speed.

 That’s why if you need to hit a fairway late in the round, opt for a shorter club like a 3-wood or hybrid.
 Since it has more loft and is shorter, it’s easier to keep in the fairway and avoid deep rough, water, or out of bounds.